Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/PROTOTYPE.md

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.
 ![Alt text](ClassDiagramOne.png?raw=true "Class Diagram" )
+ -FruitCrush.java: main file.
+   -Fruits.java: creates types of Fruits and include their corresponding images.
+     -SpecialFruits.java: creates Fruits that will do special moves.
+   -Board.java: creates the board and makes actual updates at the end of each move.
+   -Algorism.java: The key algorism that ensures that there's always a possible next move/refresh the board.

 # Intended pacing: